araddon/demisauce/demisauce/trunk/README.rst

     paster setup-app development.ini

+After making changes to the model, if you are using SQLAlchemy to
+    create db, you can write changes to db using:  (runs websetup.py setup_config())

+    paster setup-app development.ini

 TESTING
 ======================
-    nosetests -s  (to get printout of stdout) nosetests -w ../  --with-doctest -v      (gets all folders, not just tests) nosetests --with-doctest --doctest-tests  (includes test folder lking for doctests)
+    nosetests -s  (to get printout of stdout) nosetests -s  test_loads.py   # to test specific test nosetests -w ../  --with-doctest -v      (gets all folders, not just tests) nosetests --with-doctest --doctest-tests  (includes test folder lking for doctests)